dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3041: Harsh discipline harms emotional development.
+### T3041: Discipline should be balanced with love, care, and understanding.

 |Support|
 |---|